salimamoukou/acv00/README.md

 # Active Coalition of Variables (ACV):

 ACV is a python library that aims to explain any machine learning model.
-It provides explanations based on two approaches:
+It provides **a better estimation of Shapley values for tree-based model** (>= dependent TreeSHAP) and explanations based on three approaches:
 * Same Decision Probability (SDP)
 * Active Shapley values (Local and Sparse by design)
-* Swing Shapley Values (The value are interpretable by design)
+* Swing Shapley Values (The Shapley values are interpretable by design)

 In addition, we use the coalitional version of SV to properly handle categorical variables in the computation of SV.